 2012 Living Things

-'03 album "Meteora" hasn't got "Hybrid Theory's" edge but his has a lot going for it including sure-fire pop hits "Somewhere I Belong," "Easier To Run" (using a Japanese flute called a shakuhachi) and Rocker "Don't Stay" which, not surprisingly, is the best of the lot.
-"Faint" is another kicker.
+"Meteora" hasn't got "Hybrid Theory's" edge but it has a lot going for it including sure-fire pop hits "Somewhere I Belong," "Easier To Run" (using a Japanese flute called a shakuhachi) and "Don't Stay," which is the best of the lot.

-It's one of the peculiarities of the music business that when a band member publicly talks about the plethora of material available for an upcoming album (the way Shinoda did) and the problem is deciding which tracks to include, the set rarely lives up to expectations.
-That's the case with "Minutes To Midnight."
-It's hard to figure how that happened.
-Linkin Park is one of the best, most popular bands around.
-Rick Rubin is a top-flight producer, a near legend.
+Linkin Park was one of the best, most popular bands around.
+Rick Rubin was a top-flight producer, a legend.
 But instead of a killer album, "Minutes To Midnight" is largely a synth and guitar, moody, contemplative effort.

 According to reports, the band had to agree on every aspect of each song.
-Despite the impressive sales figures (see above), "Minutes To Midnight" proves that Rock by committee doesn't work.
+Despite the impressive sales figures (see above), "Minutes To Midnight" proved that Rock by committee doesn't work.

-It's not often a group that helps define a genre is able to survive the style's ultimate decline.
-Even before Nu Metal lost a step, Linkin Park was working to broaden their scope.
-It's been a balancing act since.
-Keeping old fans engaged while attracting new ones.
+It's not often a group that helped define a genre is able to survive the inevitable decline.
+While it's been a balancing act, keeping old fans engaged while attracting new ones, that's preferable to oblivion.